orakist/Oaksoft.ArgumentParser/README.md

 Here are some examples of what you can do with *.WithTryParseCallback(...)*
 - Parsing of custom types, classes, structs.
 - Parsing of other kinds of input strings (for example, parse "1-2-3-4" into int[]).
-- Parsing postcodes, telephone number, emails etc.
+- Parsing of postcodes, telephone number, emails etc.

 Here is a simple code example, to parse the number inside parentheses: